 Don Quixote in Newark

 A first feature length documentary about Dr. James Oleske, the remarkable doctor who first discovered AIDS in children in the early 1980s and led the initial battle against childhood AIDS nationally and internationally.
 Brilliant doctor, social crusader, medical rebel and caring physician, Oleske is a man with lessons to teach about our present pandemic and the treatment of individuals in need.

 Riverside Films was founded by Joseph Dorman.
-His latest film, MOYNIHAN, on the brilliant statesman and senator, Daniel Patrick Moynihan premiered theatrically in October, 2018.
+His latest film, Don Quixote in Newark tells the the story of the singular doctor who discovered AIDS in children in the early 1980s and led the battle against it, ultimately helping end the pandemic.
+MOYNIHAN, premiering on American Masters on PBS in 2023 tells the story of the brilliant statesman and senator, Daniel Patrick Moynihan.
 His previous films include Colliding Dreams on the controversial history of Zionist described by the Los Angeles Times as “Compelling and Engrossing… a film of ideas, a film of history” and Sholem Aleichem: Laughing in the Darkness named one of the 2011’s highest grossing documentaries.
 The New York Times called it “a rich modern history of Eastern European Jewry.”